Tritbool/eucs_testbench/README.md

 # EUCS_testbench
 **EUCs logs analyzed to provide real statistics**
 > This page aims at providing insight of different EUC performance in real life usage.
+## Contributing
+If you want to submit some EUC logs, you can do it through [this dedicated form](https://forms.gle/Te37CigvDEXZacGC6)
 ## Methods
 - **Each analysis consists of the analyze of a single trip's data for a single wheel.**